belisards/jupyter-apis-homework/README.md

 Still ongoing

-## Hiding the API keys
+## Steps to run locally

+- Clone or download this repository
-- Create an `env` file in the repo with the key inside
+- Insert your key in the variable definied at the file `.env.example`
+- Rename it for `.env`